 The open nature of these sites means it is possible for third parties to access information.
 It is not appropriate to share without permission work related information whether written or pictorial in this way.
 This information includes photographs, videos or comments.
-Adherence must be made to Amberley Playgroup's Confidentiality policy and our Camera, mobile phone and recording devices policy (3.4) and child protection policy (3.1) and our Data privacy notices and consent for collection and processing of personal Data.
+Adherence must be made to Amberley Playgroup's Confidentiality policy and our Camera, mobile phone and recording devices with imaging and sharing capabilities policy (3.4) and child protection policy (3.1) and our Data privacy notices and consent for collection and processing of personal Data.